 It may be a big city, but New York is renowned for its small businesses.
-Celebrate Small Business Saturday with some of Culture Trip’s favorite unique finds, from fashion outposts to hobby shops and restaurants where grandmothers cook their native cuisines.
+Culture Trip’s celebrates unique finds, from fashion outposts to hobby shops and restaurants where grandmothers cook their native cuisines.

 Local favorites such as Katz’s Deli or Gray’s Papaya have become cultural landmarks akin to the Statue of Liberty or the Empire State Building.
 Yet with all the banks, pharmacies and chains clamoring for your attention block after block, it can be easy to overlook all the city has to offer.
-That’s where Culture Trip comes in: to honor Small Business Saturday on November 30, we celebrate 20 independent businesses across New York’s five boroughs that bring New Yorkers unique food, experiences, products and more.
+That’s where Culture Trip comes in: we celebrate 20 independent businesses across New York’s five boroughs that bring New Yorkers unique food, experiences, products and more.

 Art, fashion and design